Presenter: Jennifer Dahms, MS, CCC-SLP, BCS-S

 "I loved the thoroughness of explanations for each aspect of oral structure and function and therapeutic interventions for each deficit area."
 L.G.
 (Oct.
 2022)

-"The information about Buccal and lingual deficits and therapeutic strategies to improve them were great!"
+"I liked the videos and intervention examples provided.
+And the information about Buccal and lingual deficits and therapeutic strategies to improve them."
 K.O.
 (Sept.
 2022)

 "I liked the layout and how it moved from one area of concern to the next and ended with chewing.
 It helped show that there is a lot to consider during feeding other than chewing and swallowing."
 C.J.
 (Sept.
 2022)

-"The course gave deficits then specific ways to help remediate."
+"Gave deficits then specific ways to help remediate.
+I liked the strategies for tongue lateralization and chewing."
 A.W.
 (Sept.
 2022)